forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/writing.md

 ## Code Completions

-VS Code supports code completions for SOQL `.soql` files (and will eventually support code completion in Apex files).
+VS Code supports code completions for SOQL embedded in Apex files and `.soql` files.
 To use this feature, you must refresh the SObject definitions so that the SOQL language server can provide code completion suggestions.
 Run `SFDX: Refresh SObject Definitions` from the Command Palette.

-- To see code completion suggestions, press Ctrl+space when you’re working in a `.soql` file.
 - To navigate between the suggestions, use the arrow keys.
 - To auto-complete from the suggestion, press Enter.

 ![Animation showing code completion for a basic SOQL query](./images/soql-completion.gif)

+## Use SOQL Builder to Build and Run Queries
+Use SOQL Builder to build and run your SOQL queries.
+See [SOQL Builder](https://developer.salesforce.com/tools/vscode/en/soql/soql-builder/#build-a-query).

 ## Execute SOQL Text